 Mode I students must accumulate twenty-four units over two semesters.
 All core courses are compulsory.
-In addition to fulfilling the course requirements for Mode II, Mode I students must take Mode I core courses and accumulate four further units from options, including at least one Old and Middle English option and one Modern option.
+In addition to fulfilling the course requirements for Mode II, Mode I students must take Mode I core courses and accumulate three further units from options.
 No student may take the same option twice.